elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/services/traverse-city-content-marketing.md

 title: Traverse City Content Marketing
 date: 2021-12-25
 subtitle: " Maintain a strong Google ranking with content marketing."
-description: We can help your business maintain a strong Google ranking with content marketing.
+Description: We can help your business maintain a strong Google ranking with content marketing.
 Contact us today.
 summary: All businesses want to rank well on Google.
 However, many businesses do not really understand where their business sits in the search engine algorithm.
 Google